When it comes to increasing productivity and improving workplace morale, showing employee appreciation goes a long way.

 - Continual learning, persistence, and having a positive outlook play the most pivotal part in nurturing the organization.
 You consistently embody these traits and the whole team thanks you for it!

-Along with a specific message from you or a team, consider using a quote from a notable figure to help express your meaning.
+Along with a specific message from you or a team, consider using a recognition quote from a notable figure to help express your meaning.
 Here’s just a few suggestions to get you started:

 - “We think, mistakenly, that success is the result of the amount of time we put in at work, instead of the quality of time we put in.” – Arianna Huffington